180D-FW-2021/Team1/pose_detection_code/README.md

 - organize list of dependencies (current list is 300 above dependencies)

 ## Decisions Made
-- use OpenCV, Mediapipe because others (openpose, blazepose) weren't able to be ran
 - this was the default
 - current list of poses used because they are easily identifiable and easily done by majority of people, but might have to change in the future
 - 6 poses used: two for power, two for channel, two for volume